romosheb/Odoo-Owncloud-Connector/doc/naming_convention.rst

 .. image:: owncloud_dir.png

-The subdirectories will be named based on the record you are currently viewing.
+The sub-directories will be named based on the record you are currently viewing.
 Each record has a unique Repository ID, which is visible on the form.

 The Owncloud-Connect application is currently configured to work for the following modules: